Armoredbrain/wild-bacteria-back/README.md

 ### PITCH

-Here you go, a simple app to play with instruments and bacterias.
+Here you go, a simple API with instruments, bacterias, host and team of bacterias and host.